NicholasToon/NSG-NP/README.md

 ![Image](https://i.imgur.com/sVivebm.png)

-Lastly, we shall observe RDP traffic.
-Use **tcp.port == 3389** for filtering.
-As you can see, Remote Desktop Protocol traffic is perpetual because I have a live stream from my computer to the VM.
-So, traffic will continue to spam until the devices are disconnected.
+Lastly, we shall observe RDP traffic using the filter **tcp.port == 3389**.
+As you can see, Remote Desktop Protocol traffic is continuous because I have a live stream from my computer to the VM.
+Therefore, the traffic will continue to persist until the devices are disconnected.